-Prepayments of leasehold land represent non-refundable rental payments for the lease of land and are stated at cost less accumulated amortisation (note 3(f)) and impairment.
+Prepayments of land use rights represent non-refundable rental payments for the lease of land and are stated at cost less accumulated amortisation (note 3(f)) and impairment.
 Amortisation is calculated to write off the prepayments over the period of the lease on a straight-line basis.
 When there is impairment, the impairment is expensed in the income statement.
-The amortisation of leasehold land is capitalised as part of the costs of the property when the leasehold land is under development.
+The amortisation of land use rights is capitalised as part of the costs of the property when the land use rights is under development.